reinteractive-open/installfest_guides/source/guides/installfest40/getting_started.md

 `rails new quick_blog -T`

 Entering this command into your command prompt will cause Rails to generate a new application and begin to install dependencies for your application.
 This process may take a few minutes, so you should let it continue.
 The `-T` is short for `--skip-test-unit`.
 We won't be specifically covering testing just now, so we won't need the `test` directory that Rails normally provides for you when generating a new project.

+If you have installed multiple versions of Rails onto your computer, you can choose which one to create an app with as follows:

+`rails 3.2.13 new quick_blog -T`

 Once it has finished type: